Beyond the TESSERACT:Trustworthy Dataset Curation for Sound Evaluations of Android Malware Classifiers: Factor 3: App Markets

-We now empirically evaluate the impact of market composition by constructing six dataset configurations, designed to simulate the influence of market sources on dataset composition, and evaluating their effect on malware detection performance.
-Instead of relying on \apigraph and \transcend, which are already shown to be biased, we collect \acs{apk} from \androzoo from two groups of markets.
-We collect samples only from \googleplay (\textit{GP}) as its the majority market from \androzoo, and we group all remaining 3rd Party Markets together (\textit{3PM}), because 3PM are otherwise individually too-small (compared to GP).
-A detailed breakdown of the configurations is given in \autoref{tab:data_market_split}.
-Each dataset configuration consists of 20,000 samples for training and 5,000 samples for testing.
-Due to the limited number of samples per time split, we do not perform a temporal evaluation and instead average across five runs.
-This still provides a valid basis for comparison, as it represents an upper-bound on classifier performance~\cite{pendlebury2019tesseract}.
+For a more systematic analysis, we now empirically evaluate the impact of market composition by constructing six dataset configurations, designed to simulate the influence of market sources on dataset composition, and evaluating their effect on malware detection performance.
+We sample all these datasets from \androzoo; in particular, from two groups of markets.
+We collect samples only from \googleplay (\textit{GP}), as it is the dominant market in \androzoo, and we group all remaining 3rd-Party Markets together (\textit{3PM}), as 3PM are otherwise individually too small (compared to GP).
+In total, we collected 15,000 goodware and 15,000 malware samples from each of \googleplay and 3PM, summing to 60,000 samples.
+A detailed breakdown of these configurations is given in Appendix~\autoref{sec:appendix:datasets}.
+Each dataset configuration consists of 20,000 samples for training and 5,000 samples for testing, randomly selected from the collected pool of samples.
+Due to the limited number of samples per time split, we do not perform a temporal evaluation and instead sample three datasets per configuration and report the average \fone.

-\paragraph{Similarity of \acp{apk}} We begin by analyzing the impact on performance when training and testing are conducted on the same markets and on different markets.
-As shown in~\autoref{tab:data_market_results}, training and testing on the same market consistently yields higher \fone scores compared to cross-market scenarios.
-For example, \drebin achieves an increase of 0.551 and 0.361 in \fone score when evaluated on the same market.
-These results indicate notable differences in the characteristics of goodware and malware across market groups.
+\paragraph{Similarity of \acp{apk}} We begin by analyzing the impact on performance when training and testing on either the same or different markets.
+As shown in~\autoref{tab:data_market_results}, training and testing on the same market (rows 1--2) consistently yields higher \fone{}s compared to cross-market scenarios (rows 3--4).
+These results indicate notable differences in the characteristics of goodware and malware across markets.

-This point is further underscored when examining the \fone of classifiers trained on samples from one source, but tested on $\mathcal{D}_{EVEN}$ (samples from GP and 3PM).
-For example, training on $\mathcal{D}_{GP}$ and testing on $\mathcal{D}_{EVEN}$ yields \fone of 0.395 and 0.511 for \deepdrebin and \malscan, respectively—significantly lower than the scores observed when testing on $\mathcal{D}_{GP}$ alone.
+This point is further underscored when examining the \fone of classifiers trained on samples from one market, but tested on an even distribution from mixed markets ($\mathcal{D}_{EVEN}$, rows 5--6).
+For example, training on $\mathcal{D}_{GP}$ and testing on $\mathcal{D}_{EVEN}$ yields an \fone significantly lower than those observed when testing on $\mathcal{D}_{GP}$ alone (row 1).
 Similar trends are observed for $\mathcal{D}_{3PM}$ and are consistent for all classifiers.